Rolland Courbis

-Rolland Courbis (/fr/; born 12 August 1953) is a French football manager and former professional player who played as a defender.
+Rolland Courbis (/fr/; 12 August 1953 – 12 January 2026) was a French football manager and professional player who played as a defender.

 Career

 Born in Marseille, Courbis played for Marseille, Ajaccio, Olympiacos, Sochaux, Monaco and Toulon.

-He has coached Toulon, US Marseille Endoume, Bordeaux, Toulouse, Marseille, Lens, Ajaccio, Al-Wahda, Russian Alania Vladikavkaz, Montpellier HSC, Niger and Sion.
+Courbis coached Toulon, US Marseille Endoume, Bordeaux, Toulouse, Marseille, Lens, Ajaccio, Al-Wahda, Russian Alania Vladikavkaz, Montpellier HSC, Niger and Sion.

-He is a sport radio talk host with RMC, his daily show is called "Coach Courbis".
+He later worked as a sport radio talk host with RMC, his daily show was called "Coach Courbis".

+Death

+Courbis died on 12 January 2026, at the age of 72.